UI Engineer (web and React Native)

 eBay’s StubHub, later shut down; CrunchBase listing) Full stack for a responsive redesign, including a Rails-based API used by other StubHub teams and Node-based front end; front end for previous products

-The Daily Dot Front end for this news site about internet communities
+The Daily Dot Built the original front end for this news site about internet communities

 Chomp (acquired by